Feature film: Technological developments

+At the same time, the rise of televisions in the late 1940s and early 1950s posed a significant threat to the film industry.
+People were no longer going to movie theaters, so studios decided to add better visuals and sound that television could not replicate yet.
+This led to the adoption of widescreen formats such as Cinerama (1952), CinemaScope (1953), and VistaVision (1954), which offered bigger aspect ratios and a much more immersive viewing experience.
+Advances in sound technology, including stereophonic and multi-channel magnetic soundtracks further encouraged people to go to movie theaters, rather than stay at home and view their mono-channel home television, although only about 25% of movie theaters actually implemented full stereo audio due to high costs.

 Digital Video (or DV) has quickly changed how most films are made.
 First used to create special effects and animated movies, digital cameras became more common on film sets in the late 1990s.
 In 2002, George Lucas' Star Wars: Episode II – Attack of the Clones became the first major studio film shot primarily on digital video.
 The ability to instantly play back footage and quickly transfer footage to computers for editing helped to speed up post-production time.
 Digital film making was given a big boost in 2005 when the Digital Cinema Initiative created a guide for manufacturers to create a universal standard, to make the technologies more compatible with each other and more user friendly.
 Shooting movies on digital also led to new technologies for distributing films.
 Titan A.E., released in 2000, was the first feature film to be released for viewing over the internet.
 Digital distribution changed the ways people received and watched media.
 It also gave viewers access to huge amounts of online content on demand.